dcos/dcos-e2e/README.rst

 Required Environment
 --------------------

-See `BACKENDS.md`_ for details on requirements for launching clusters with each backend.
+See `BACKENDS.rst`_ for details on requirements for launching clusters with each backend.

 Cleaning Up and Troubleshooting
 -------------------------------

 Some backends leave junk around, especially when tests are cancelled.
-See `BACKENDS.md`_ for specifics of dealing with particular backends.
+See `BACKENDS.rst`_ for specifics of dealing with particular backends.

 .. |Build Status| image:: https://travis-ci.org/mesosphere/dcos-e2e.svg?branch=master
    :target: https://travis-ci.org/mesosphere/dcos-e2e